 Most Veterans file an initial claim for VA disability benefits on their own or with the assistance of a Veterans Service Organization representative.

 The real battle begins when a VA claim is denied or has failed to result in the appropriate disability rating.
-That’s when you want the attorneys at Berry Law Firm fighting for you.
+That’s when you want the attorneys at Berry Law fighting for you.
 Our attorneys have the knowledge, skills, and experience necessary to pursue the full VA disability rating you deserve.

 We’ll make sure your claim package is complete, accurate, and submitted properly.
 We’ll go the extra mile to help you get the benefits you are entitled to.

-Berry Law Firm is a national law firm representing Veterans from across the United States.
+Berry Law is a national law firm representing Veterans from across the United States.
 Our staff features both officers and enlisted personnel.
 We are Veterans serving Veterans, and we know the way forward.

 Contact us online or at (888) 883-2483 today for a free, no-obligation legal consultation.